 On the days they worked out, the employees experienced higher levels of concentration, managed their time more effectively, and felt significantly more motivation.

-Go for a walk or jog.
-If the weather is bad, download a workout app like Nike Training Club.
+Add a walk or jog into your routine.
+If the weather is bad, download a workout app like Nike Training Club or try a yoga class on Youtube.
 Consistently exercising will make the experience of working from home significantly better.

 #21 - Connect With People

 Loneliness is an occupational hazard when it comes to working from home.
-You can’t casually chat with coworkers about sports or the latest movie you saw and many meetings happen virtually with video chat.
-It’s easy to become very isolated very quickly.
+You can't casually chat with coworkers about sports or the latest movie you saw.
+While virtual meetings enable remote teams to connect, they might not be conducive to socializing.

 #22 - Communicate, Communicate, Communicate

-Communication becomes even more important when you’re not working in an office.
-You’re not getting regular face time with your supervisor and coworkers and things can easily get lost in strings of emails and messages.
-You need to say things more than once.
+Communication becomes even more important when you're not working in an office.
+You're not getting regular face time with your supervisor or coworkers, and things can easily get lost in strings of emails and messages.

 #23 - Keep Written Messages Positive

-Tone and body language are lost when communicating digitally.
-People can’t see your face or hear your voice.
-It’s really easy for people to interpret your words in a negative way even if you didn’t intend any negative connotations.
+Tone and body language are lost when communicating digitally with your remote team.
+People can't see your face or hear your voice.
+It's really easy for people to interpret your words in a negative way even if you didn't intend any negative connotations.

-When communicating over email or chat, work hard to keep things light and positive.
-Maybe thrown in a joke or your favorite GIF where appropriate.
+When communicating over email or chat, keep things light and positive.
+Maybe throw in a joke or your favorite emoji or GIF where appropriate.
 Little things like this go a long way in helping you maintain good relationships with your coworkers.

 #24 - Clean Up For Video Calls